rofr/java-training/docs/M1_Objectoriented_Java/slides.md

 - Interface
 - LAB: Geometry

-Note: These are the topics covered in this module.
+Notes: These are the topics covered in this module.
 Objects are building blocks that serve as components for large scale software development.

 ---